Thermadiag/seq/docs/any.md

 ```

 The only exception is the hashing support.
-Indeed, there is now way in C++11 to tell at compile time if a type is hashable or not, as most implementations of `std::hash` use static_assert() in the operator() member (undetectable through SFINAE).
+Indeed, there is no way in C++11 to tell at compile time if a type is hashable or not, as most implementations of `std::hash` use static_assert() in the operator() member (undetectable through SFINAE).
 `hold_any` optimistically assumes that all types are hashable.
 In order to store non hashable types, you must specialize the `seq::is_hashable` type trait for this type:

 ```cpp